Anisotropic linear waves and breakdown of the momentum expansion in spin magnetohydrodynamics: conclusion

 We then performed the linear-mode analysis to get the nine dispersion relations in Sec.~\ref{s3}.
 In the absence of spin degrees of freedom, three pairs among them are known as the Alfven waves and the fast and slow magneto-sonic waves.
 We found that the presence of spin damping rates modifies the shear viscosity in a particular combination (\ref{eq:eta-tilde}).
 There are three remaining modes in the totally antisymmetric pseudogauge, which are damping spin modes.
 They are quasihydrodynamic modes that have nonvanishing damping rates even at a vanishing momentum.
 That is, spin is not a conserved quantity by itself and is converted into the orbital angular momentum until the spin potential and the thermal vorticity match each other.
 We also proved the linear stability of these modes in the rest frame by extending our previous analysis for MHD \cite{Fang:2024skm}.

 We stress that the above analytic solutions are obtained for an arbitrary angle $\theta$ in the small-momentum expansion.
-However, these solutions indicate that the small-momentum expansion is spoiled due to the blow up of the higher-order terms when the angle $\theta$ approaches the right angle where the linear waves propagate in nearly perpendicular to an equilibrium magnetic field.
+However, these solutions indicate that the small-momentum expansion is spoiled due to the blow up of the higher-order terms when the angle $\theta$ approaches the right angle where the linear waves propagate nearly perpendicular to an equilibrium magnetic field.
 We showed that there is a critical angle where the two competing expansion parameters, the momentum $k$ and $\cos \theta$, have similar magnitudes.
-Since the critical angle depend on the momentum, the solution has a non-analytic boundary in the $k-\theta$ plane.
-On the other side of the boundary, we provided the alternative solution in the small-cosine expansion.
+Since the critical angle depends on the momentum, the solution has a non-analytic boundary in the $k$-$\theta$ plane. {This boundary defines the critical momentum $k_c(\theta)$ when we consider the dispersion relations as functions of $k$ at a fixed $\theta$.} On the other side of the boundary, we provided the alternative solution in the small-cosine expansion.
 We confirmed that the momentum and cosine expansions well reproduce the numerical solutions in the appropriate domains separated by the boundary.
 We point out that this non-analytic structure is a prevalent issue in anisotropic systems.

+{ We also included the relaxation dynamics for the electric resistivity and shear viscosity with the IS framework.
+These higher-order corrections modify the dispersion relations in a high momentum region.
+In particular, the purely diffusive regime, which was found in the first-order solutions above the critical momentum $k_c(\theta)$, turns into a propagating regime due to the relaxation dynamics.
+The boundary between the diffusive and propagating regimes defines another critical momentum $k_c^{\rm IS} (\theta)$.
+We found that there remains a diffusive window between the lower critical momentum $k_c$ and the upper critical momentum $k_c^{\rm IS}$ as shown in Fig.~\ref{fig:IS-phase}. }

-We would like to give outlook.
+We would like to give a future outlook.
 To address the splitting between $\Lambda$ and $\bar \Lambda$ spin polarization in the framework of spin MHD, it is important to include a finite chemical potential since a net spin polarization is not induced in a charge neutral fluid.
 Then, one may need to include a finite electric current and an electric field accordingly.
 They are quasihydrodynamic modes, and require an extended framework.
 Also, it is interesting to investigate the spin relaxation to a nonzero thermal vorticity.
 One needs to include a zeroth-order vorticity into the constitutive equations (cf. Ref.~\cite{Cao:2022aku}) and perform the linear-mode analysis near a vortical equilibrium configuration.
 Last but not least, extensions to the Israel-Stewart type frameworks will be useful for numerical implementation toward applications to relativistic-heavy ion collisions.